-Through this new lens, brands and retailers need to adjust how they engage with consumers—consumers whose expectations, perspectives and realities look much different than they did just 12 months ago.
+Through this new lens of digital disruption, brands and retailers need to adjust how they engage with consumers—consumers whose expectations, perspectives and realities look much different than they did just 12 months ago.
 Given the scope of change this year, the adjustments that brands and retailers need to make are just as widespread, spanning everything from communication methods to marketing messaging to varied product assortment—even the best times to communicate with consumers.

 Q: What are the major trends currently disrupting the CPG industry?